W. Bruce Fye: Marshfield Clinic

-In addition to a number of committee appointments at the Marshfield Clinic, he was vice-chief of staff of St. Joseph's Hospital in Marshfield from 1989 to 1999.
+In addition to a number of committee appointments at the Marshfield Clinic, Fye was vice-chief of staff of St. Joseph's Hospital in Marshfield from 1989 to 1999.

 Between 1993 and 1996, he was governor of the ACC's Wisconsin chapter (1993-1996) and chaired the organization's Government Relations Committee.

 As head of cardiology at Marshfield Clinic, Fye established a taskforce on workforce and co-chaired the 35th Bethesda Conference: Cardiology's Workforce Crisis: A Pragmatic Approach.
 He endeavoured, with resistance, to recruit cardiologists and produce studies on the workforce in cardiology.
 One of his monthly editorials titled “Women Cardiologists: Why so few?” discussed the masculine image of cardiology and the problems with work-life balance.

 Mayo Clinic

 In 2001, Fye moved to Rochester, Minnesota to join the Mayo Clinic.
 At the Mayo Clinic his clinical responsibilities centered on echocardiography and the care of patients with heart valve disease.
 In 2005 he was selected as the founding director of the Mayo Clinic Center for the History of Medicine.